mohamad-amin/WhyHowMvpOnAndroid/README.md

 ## Best practice: EasyMVP and Clean Architecture
 **Comming soon:** we're publishing an example to observer all features of EasyMVP in developing a feature rich Android application based on Clean Architecture and MVP pattern.
 ## How does EasyMVP work?
-**Comming soon:** we're going to publish an article on how EasyMVP works to help us build better Android applications.
+**Comming soon**: we're going to publish an article on how EasyMVP works to help us build better Android applications.

 #### Refrences
 1: There are a lot of articles out there that show why MVP should be used in Android applications, some of them are listed here: